AlexanderColemanIven/EasyGrant/README.md

 The `PATH` variables are all now setup for the Docker App, if you want to run this code locally you must change the paths found in `test-connect.js`, `sqlnet.ora`, and set your `TNS_ADMIN` env variable.
- ## How to Run the React code with Docker:
+ ## How to run the React code with Docker:
 1) Copy the `dev` script in `package.json` to the `start` script
 2) `cd` into the `ezgrant` directory, NOT `EasyGrant` yes its confusing ill fix it later
 3) Build using: